johanneswuerbach/deis/docs/managing_deis/configure-load-balancers.rst

 Rackspace
 =========

-You'll need to create two load balancers on Rackspace, as follows:
+You'll need to create three load balancers on Rackspace, as follows:

 .. code-block:: text